khaledx30/Estate_ui/README.md

 Responsive Design: Our app is designed to be fully responsive, providing an optimal viewing experience on both desktop and mobile devices.

 Visit Our Site
-To explore our app and see it in action, click here.
+To explore our app and see it in action, [click here](https://estate-ui-pink.vercel.app/)